clumsyCoder00/SoundgasmDOTnet-profile-scraper-/README.md

 # SoundgasmDOTnet profile scraper

-A re-write and refinement of the original script.
+A re-write of the original script.

 Improvements:
 - check for existing files and directory before downloading new files from site, allows for incremental updates to existing file collections.